-- (1) A User must comply with any harmonic emission limits allocated by the Network Service Provider in accordance with clause 2.3.4(a). - (2) Where no harmonic injection limit has been allocated in accordance with clause 2.3.4(a), a User must ensure that the injection of harmonics or interharmonics from its equipment or facilities into the transmission or distribution systems does not cause the maximum system harmonic voltage levels set out in Table 2.4 and Table 2.5 to be exceeded at the point of connection. - (3) A User must not inject into the transmission or distribution system any DC component of current produced by its own equipment.
+- (1) A User must ensure that the injection of harmonics or interharmonics from its equipment or facilities into the transmission or distribution systems is below the maximum system levels set out in Table 2.4 and Table 2.5. - (2) A User must not inject into the transmission or distribution system any DC component of current or voltage produced by its own equipment.